-Ms. Gillman has been a contributor of numerous articles to journals such as Science and Children and the Science Teachers Bulletin, including “Straw Rockets Are Out of This World,” she has also been a violinist with the Bergen Philharmonic Orchestra of New Jersey, the North Jersey Symphony Orchestra and the August Symphony Orchestra.
-Ms. Gillman further maintains involvement with the Science Teachers Association of New York State, the National Science Teachers Association and Kappa Delta Pi.
+Ms. Gillman has been a contributor of numerous articles to such journals as Science and Children and the Science Teachers Bulletin, including her article “Straw Rockets Are Out of This World.”
+She has also been a violinist with the Bergen Philharmonic Orchestra of New Jersey, the North Jersey Symphony Orchestra and the August Symphony Orchestra.
+Ms. Gillman further maintains involvement with the Science Teachers Association of New York State; the National Science Teaching Association; Science Educators for Equity, Diversity, and Social Justice (SEEDS); and Kappa Delta Pi.

 In light of her accomplishments, Ms. Gillman was awarded the Young Teachers Incentive Award by the Professional Children’s School, listed in Who’s Who in American Universities in 1980, and named to the National Dean’s List.
 The recipient of the Urhy Thompson Teacher of the Year Award from the Calhoun School, she also received the Albert Nelson Marquis Lifetime Achievement Award and Marquis Who’s Who Humanitarian Award.
 A Marquis Who’s Who Top Professional and presenter at national conferences, Ms. Gillman was selected for inclusion in several editions of Who’s Who in America and Who’s Who in American Education.